trevorcampbell/shortex/README.md

   `\bfig...\efig` becomes `\bfigs...\efigs`.

 Other non-printing commands (things that do not appear in the typeset document) should generally be replaced with lowercase, short, and memorable macros.
+Commands with arguments in curly braces can often be simplified by specifying common argument values.

-### Macros
+### Mathematics

-- todo
+TODO